jxav22/MSA-2022-Phase-2/2. Backend/UselessApi/Readme.md

 and a easy way to present my API.
 This greatly simplified my code as I was able to abstract these tasks to it, rather than messily implement it myself.

+To clarify, the project just needs to be built/run and it will display all the API details + documentation.

 ### Why did the middleware libraries make your code easier to test?
 I was able to confirm the core functionality of my API, the CRUD requests, pretty easily through the SwashBuckle middleware.
 This made it much easier to test, as I did not need to write test cases for what I was able to determine through SwashBuckle.